Engaging in successful conversations can be very challenging for our kiddos with special needs.

 1. Physical Proximity

-It’s important to teach social skills, explicitly in many cases, to our students.
+It’s important to teach social pragmatic skills, explicitly in many cases, to our students.
 From kindergarten, all the way through elementary school…and in some cases, beyond.

 Taking Turns